#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-If your teen or child has been diagnosed with slipped capital femoral epiphysis (SCFE), you’ll have concerns and questions about his treatment, recovery, outlook and other issues.
-It will comfort you to know that Boston Children's Hospital is a world leader in orthopedic pediatrics.
-We specialize in innovative, family-centered care that supports the child and family every step of the way.
+If your teen or child has been diagnosed with slipped capital femoral epiphysis (SCFE), you’ll have concerns and questions about treatment, recovery, outlook and other issues.
+Boston Children's is a world leader in orthopedic pediatrics and ranked #1 in Orthopedics by U.S. News & World Report in 2016-17.
+Our team of child and young adult hip specialists provide innovative, family-centered care that supports the child and family every step of the way.